ArtsemiY/TomoBEAR-test/Tutorials.md

 The following paragraphs will explain the variables contained in the JSON file and the needed changes to be able to run tomoBEAR on your local machine.
 In the end of this chapter the whole JSON file is shown.

 First of all and most importantly you need to show tomoBEAR the path to the data and the processing folder.

-To run the tomoBEAR on the Ribosome data set.
+This must be done in the general section of the `json` file.

 `  "general": {`
 `      "project_name": "Ribosome",`